 - overgrowth of skin around the toe

 Your doctor will most likely be able to diagnose your toe with a physical exam.
-If your toe seems infected, you might need an X-ray.
-This can show how deep the nail is.
+If your toe seems infected, you might need an X-ray to show how deep the nail is.
 An X-ray can also reveal if your ingrown nail was caused by injury.

 Ingrown toenails that aren’t infected can normally be treated at home.
 However, if your toenail has pierced the skin, or there is any sign of infection, seek medical treatment.
 Signs of infection include: